 APLE Cambodia’s Court Support program team also develops and disseminates best-practice guidelines for supporting victims and their families and liaises with the Department of Social Affairs, Veterans and Youth Rehabilitation and other relevant NGOs providing childcare, to coordinate actions and improve the services for the best interests of the children affected by CSAE.

-NGO partners that either refer to, or receive referrals from, the Court Support program are Hagar International (Phnom Penh, Battambang), Friends International (Phnom Penh), Pour un Sourire d’Enfant (Phnom Penh), M’lop Tapang (Sihanoukville), First Step Cambodia (Phnom Penh, Siem Reap), Hope for Justice (Phnom Penh), Bantey Srei (Battambang), Komar Rireay (Battambang), Angkor Hospital for Children (Siem Reap), Destiny Rescue of Cambodia (Phnom Penh, Siem Reap), Mith Samlanh (Phnom Penh), Cambodia Women’s Crisis Center (Phnom Penh), and Krousar Thmey (Phnom Penh) among others.
+NGO partners that either refer to, or receive referrals from, the Court Support program include Hagar International (Phnom Penh, Battambang), Friends International (Phnom Penh), Pour un Sourire d’Enfant (Phnom Penh), M’lop Tapang (Sihanoukville), First Step Cambodia (Phnom Penh, Siem Reap), Hope for Justice (Phnom Penh), Bantey Srei (Battambang), Komar Rireay (Battambang), Angkor Hospital for Children (Siem Reap), Destiny Rescue of Cambodia (Phnom Penh, Siem Reap), Mith Samlanh (Phnom Penh), Cambodia Women’s Crisis Center (Phnom Penh), and Krousar Thmey (Phnom Penh), among others.

 In 2018, APLE provided legal support to 148 victims and families, social support to 298 victims and families.